junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### 5.1.2 rear height is a valid setup and sounds fine
 FALSE, at least on Denon AVRs.
 This setup is [not available](https://manuals.denon.com/AVRX2700H/NA/EN/DRDZSYpvilxnds.php) .
 Also, it will sound bad since many sounds will be above & behind you, not above or above front.

+### Home theatre speaker locations are a subset of cinema speaker locations
+FALSE.
+The Back Center speaker is unique to the Home layout.

 ## For Creators

 ### You need expensive hardware and Pro Tools to mix in Atmos
 FALSE.
-The RMU is expensive, but "Dolby Atmos Production Suite" for mac is $300, and coupled with the free Atmos Music Panner, you can mix in Atmos in almost any DAW.
-DAPS can encode to DDP in mp4.
+The RMU is expensive, but the "Dolby Atmos Renderer" for mac is $300, and coupled with the free Atmos Music Panner, you can mix in Atmos in almost any DAW.
+DAR can encode to DDP in mp4.

 ### You need to use a Mac to mix in Atmos
 FALSE.
-Atmos features are available in DaVinci Resolve & Nuendo.
+Atmos features are available in DaVinci Resolve studio, Cubase/Nuendo, Studio One, although Cubendo would be the one which is most music-oriented and has the most routing features.

-### Dolby Atmos Production Suite is available for Windows
-FALSE.
-Only the Mastering suite, which doesn't include the core audio.
-But you can [bridge](https://professionalsupport.dolby.com/s/question/0D54u00008AUz8PCAT/problem-activating-the-dolby-atmos-renderer-on-win-10?language=en_US) any DAW with Resolve with JACKAudio.

 ### You need expensive software to encode Atmos
 FALSE.
 Atmos encoding is available in cloud services such as Amazon.